ssfsx17/ffpnp/readable.md

 |---------|
 | TP: 200 |

 Attack.
-You regain an amount of MP equal to your Level.
+You regain an amount of MP equal to your Level \* Spirit \* 0.01.

 **Shield Charge**